MEDICARE ADVANTAGE HAS BETTER BENEFITS

 They actually use the program.
 They are enhancing it annually — and they are currently looking at what needs to be done to reflect the damage and the care circumstances created by the Covid pandemic.

-So even though MedPac doesn’t support or even understand the tool, CMS clearly does and that team at CMS is now using it well.
+So even though MedPac doesn’t support or even understand the tool, CMS clearly does and that team at CMS is now using it in intentional and effective ways.

 That quality recognition and funding program is a good component part of the overall Medicare Advantage payment approach that is based entirely on buying care through capitation by the month and not by the piece.
 Having quality expectations is an important part of the specification package when you use Capitation to pay for care because it helps structure the care that is delivered in effective ways.